hamsternipples/nosedocs/noseblog.md

 maybe not what I was looking for.

-(there was the side-intention for me as well, because I had begun to select different people that have been influential in my formation as the "re-realisation of saturn" (more on this later), and would appreciate a monetary reward for their influence. they were selected based on components of meaningfullness of the reward, ability to convert money into more desire/energy, and faithfulness to hold nosebook accountable)
+(there was the side-intention for me as well, because I had begun to select different people that have been influential in my formation as the "re-realisation of saturn" (more on this later), and would appreciate a monetary reward for their influence. they were selected based on components of meaningfulness of the reward, ability to convert money into more desire/energy, and faithfulness to hold nosebook accountable)

 ---